 Students with Disabilities

-- Information regarding available disability accommodations should be obtained before enrolling in a course or CBE.
+Information regarding available disability accommodations should be obtained as soon as you enroll in a course or CBE.

-- Accommodations applied to one course do not automatically apply to other courses.
-Please be specific in which courses you're requesting accommodations for.
+Accommodations applied to one course do not automatically apply to other courses.
+Please be specific as to which courses you are requesting accommodations.